manassaloi/manassaloi.github.io/_posts/2020-01-28-one-on-ones.markdown

 - the relationship would deteriorate further and X would not be able to work at the best of his capabilities
 - X would have to look for another job

 I wanted him to figure out whether the bunch of thoughts/accusations he had about his manager were even legit.
-Or did these thoughts come because he did not have a communication channel with his manager and hence he found it easier to fill in the gaps with his insecurities and doubts
+Or did these thoughts come because he did not have a communication channel with his manager and hence he found it easier to fill in the gaps with his insecurities and doubts.

 Tasks I gave him:
 - Set up an 1-1 with his manager.
 Set it as a recurring event